rafiddewan/JumpIn/README.md

 - Moved the logic from the controller to the model by having a takeTurn method which handles the turn in the model instead of the controller
 - We made the canRabbitMove and canFoxMove and moveFoxParts  to be public since the solver will need to access those variables
 - Can redo and undo moves that were made earlier during the game by clicking the "undo" and "redo" button
-- Created a class  called  JumpInSolver which solves the game for JumpIn
+- Created a class  called  JumpInSolver which solves the game for JumpIn using DFS
 - Can click the "hint" button and gives hints how to solve the game
 ## Roadmap
 - Refactor JumpInView and other classes from code smells (as it is starting to build up)